 coating is no longer in business.
 American

 season.
-Now in 2003, I suspect a lot of the copper is either gone
+In 2003, a lot of the copper was either gone

-or covered and needs some aggressive cleaning.
-This year after
+or covered and needed some aggressive cleaning.
+By 2007

 places along the keel and in tunnel around prop shaft to attach